muri11as/Tails-and-TUF/Metadata production/README.md

 			TIMESTAMPEXP: Expiration date and time for Timestamp Role in: YYYY-MM-DD HH:MM:SS format.
 		TARGETCONFIG.TXT:
 			REPONAME: Path to your repository, same as in repoconfig.txt.
+			ROOTKEYSTORE: Path to where your rootkey is stored EX: /users/name/Desktop/rootkeys/rootkey
 			KEYSTORE: Path to where your non rootkeys are stored, same as in repoconfig.txt && keyconfig.txt.
+			ROOTPASSWORD: same as in repoconfig.txt && keyconfig.txt.
 			TARGETPASSWORD: Same as in repoconfig.txt && keyconfig.txt.
 			RELEASEPASSWORD: Same as in repoconfig.txt && keyconfig.txt.
 			TIMESTAMPPASSWORD: Same as in repoconfig.txt && keyconfig.txt.